meaghanfitzgerald/ava-docs-translate/README.md

+# Ava Docs Translation Fork of gpt-translate

+The purpose of this fork is to:

+1. adjust the translation prompt to properly handle Ava Labs' documentation website,
+2. and eventually point the GitHub Action away from the OpenAI paid gpt-3.5-turbo endpoint to an open-source model

+Below are the original gpt-translate docs.

+---

 # 🌎 Markdown Translation BOT

 [![Maintainability](https://api.codeclimate.com/v1/badges/a13ea4f37913ba6ba570/maintainability)](https://codeclimate.com/github/3ru/gpt-translate/maintainability)
 [![GPT Translate](https://github.com/3ru/gpt-translate/actions/workflows/gpt-translate.yml/badge.svg)](https://github.com/3ru/gpt-translate/actions/workflows/gpt-translate.yml)

 This GitHub action translates your markdown files into multiple languages using the GPT-4, GPT-3.5 model.

 ### ⚠️**Warning**

 The OpenAI API is currently not available for free.
 You need an API Key issued with a `paid account` to use this workflow.
 <img width="387" alt="image" src="https://github.com/3ru/gpt-translate/assets/69892552/8c803edb-85ef-41ee-a4be-be52b3a30eba">